mwoodhousemckenzie/TriangleBanner/README.md

 ![anim3](https://cloud.githubusercontent.com/assets/8935913/25468851/d08a4012-2ad5-11e7-9ce7-c49a2bda2447.gif)
 - 4, a pure color changing effect from right to left <br />
 ![anim4](https://cloud.githubusercontent.com/assets/8935913/25468850/d0897358-2ad5-11e7-857c-55171c60008f.gif)
+- 5, a wave with a fading color change <br />
+    GIF COMING SOON <br/>
+- 6, a wave with a non-fading color change <br />
+    GIF COMING SOON <br/>

 ###### animationColors
 Animation colors are used when use select animation 3 & 4 as it is the color changing animation.
 The same colors are available from the 'color' list, and you can use multiple colors also.